-What do I do if I think I was exposed to coronavirus?
+What do I do if I think I was exposed to COVID-19?

-Some people are at higher risk of getting very sick from COVID-19.
-Here’s what to do if you think you may have been exposed to coronavirus.
+Some people are at higher risk of getting very sick from respiratory illnesses.

 Watch for symptoms